Legionella Risk in Schools: Key points for good water management

 • Wash hand basin tap outlets – ensure that all outlets are used or flushed at least once weekly.
 Similarly, if there are infrequently used outlets then they should be removed or captured in the aforementioned Legionella flushing regime;

-• Thermostatic mixing valves (TMVs) – the installation of TMVs should be informed by a Legionella risk assessment!
+• Thermostatic mixing valves (TMVs) – the installation of TMVs should be informed by a scalding risk assessment!
 Depending on the asset which the TMV is serving, the water temperature should be regulated to 41°C +/- 2°C to mitigate scald risk.
 However, this falls within a temperature range that encourages the growth of waterborne bacteria (20-45°C) and therefore these risk systems should be dismantled, cleaned, disinfected and functional checks at least annually.

 Conclusion